Nexosis/nexosis.github.io/_tutorials/facebookLikesImpactAnalysis.md

 6/27/2017, 10, $108.16, 1459, 20, 1, 6605, 65
 6/28/2017, 4, $32.04, 1466, 6, 0, 2900, 32
 ```
-The graph shows the data starts on `1/1/2016` and ends on `6/28/2016`.
-By visually inspecting the data, Page Likes are pretty stagnant for just over a year, then there is a very clear and small noticeable acceleration of Page Likes starting around `3/15/2017` a considerable change in the slope around `4/6/2017`.
+The graph below shows the data starts on `1/1/2016` and ends on `6/28/2017`.
+By visually inspecting the data it's clear that Page Likes are pretty stagnant for just over a year.
+Starting around `3/15/2017` there is a small but very clear acceleration of Page Likes and then a considerable change in the slope around `4/6/2017`.
 The initial boost correlates with when the new marketing campaign kick-off occurred.

 We'll measure the impact of the new Facebook marketing push over that time period starting on `3/15/2017` through the end of the data stream, `6/28/2017`.